 We have a propensity to assume things just happen as they are.
 As outside observers, we tend to only see the result of things and not the arduous process (and all of the failures) that went into producing the result.
 I think when we’re young, we have this idea that we have to do just this one big thing that is going to completely change the world, top to bottom.
-We dream so big because we don’t yet realize — we’re too young to realize — that those “one big things” are actually comprised of hundreds and thousands of daily small things that must be silently and unceremoniously maintained over long periods of time with little fanfare.
+We dream so big because we don’t yet realize — we’re too young to realize — that those “one big things” are actually composed of hundreds and thousands of daily small things that must be silently and unceremoniously maintained over long periods of time with little fanfare.
 Welcome to life.

 9. The world is not a scary place out to get you